Mumble-SRL/MBurger-Android/Readme.md

 Pay attention that if you need to map images the SDK will return a `MBImages` object, which contains an array of `MBImage`, if you want an array of URLs you will have to set `getSimpleValues` to `true`.

 > ```
-> Disclaimer:
+> DISCLAIMER:
-> Due to the new nature of Android Pie whis functionaity could make give you light greylist messages because it uses reflections.
-For now on, there should be no problem, but this functionality may change when Android P is released or could be not available for P application users.
+> Due to the nature of Android 9.0 Pie this functionaity could give you light greylist logcat messages because it uses reflections.
+For now on, there should be no problem, but this functionality may change when Android Pie is fully released or could be not available for Pie application users.
 > ```